Foot Pain & Achilles Tendon Ankle Pain

 What causes Achilles pain?

-As the tendon becomes overloaded it often becomes thicker in the middle of the tendon just above (approx 5 cm above) where the Achilles tendon inserts in to the heel bone.
-It will feel tight and sore first thing in the morning or when starting exercise.
-Pain may also start during exercise as the tendon tires and will often continue even after stopping the activity.
+As the tendon bears excessive load, it often thickens in the middle, just above the point where it attaches to the heel bone (approximately 5 cm above).
+Initially, tightness and soreness are typically felt in the morning or when starting exercise.
+Pain may also emerge during exercise as the tendon fatigues, and it often persists even after ceasing the activity.

 Insertional Achilles Pain